The Maxx: Backstory

 The backstories of several characters are revealed midway through the series.
-While in college, Julie picks up a hitch-hiker who beats and rapes her before leaving her to die.
+While in college, Julie picks up a hitch-hiker who beats and rapes her, leaving her to die.
 To cope, she hides in what is referred to as her "Outback" (a primeval landscape situated entirely in her subconscious, where she has control).
 In the Outback, she becomes "The Jungle Queen", an all-powerful goddess.
 She spends so much time dwelling in her Outback that the real world and the Outback gradually become unstable.

 One night, she accidentally hits a homeless man with her car.
-Remembering what happened the last time she stopped to help someone, she covers the unconscious body with trash, but in doing so she unintentionally opens a link to the Outback.
-After Julie leaves, a lampshade in the trash (which had brushed the Outback) expands over the man's body, becoming a mask that consumes him and links him to Julie.
+Remembering what happened the last time she stopped to help someone, she covers the unconscious body with trash, but in doing so unintentionally creates a link between it and the Outback.
+After Julie leaves a lampshade in the trash, which had previously brushed the Outback, it expands over the man's body and becomes a mask that consumes and links him to Julie, transforming him into the Maxx.